Bhaskers-Blu-Org1/mi-visualization/README.md

 MIC dependencies
 ------------
-   * MIToolchain - core library of MIC.
+   * MIToolchain - the core of MIC framework.
    * MIAlgorithms - contains basic (core) types used by MIVisualization.

 External dependencies